top of page

 Sacrament of Baptism

-Baptisms are celebrated in Kilmacow Parish Church by appointment on Saturdays at 5:00pm/17:00 and Sundays at 11:45am.
+Baptisms are celebrated in Kilmacow Parish Church by appointment on every fourth Sunday of the month at 12 noon.
+If a Funeral is taking place on the Sunday, the Baptism will moved to 1 p.m. and you will be advised a.s.a.p.
 If the same date is requested by more than one family then a multiple ceremony is celebrated.
 Due to staff considerations these times are non-negotiable.
 Two weeks notice is required in all instances.
-Baptisms are not celebrated on Holy Saturday, except during the Vigil Mass and there are no baptisms celebrated on Palm Sunday, Easter Sunday or if Christmas Day falls on a Sunday.
-If you do not live in Kilmacow Parish but wish to have your child baptised in Kilmacow please get a letter of permission from your local Parish Priest to have the baptism in Kilmacow.
-A parent of the child to be baptised should make direct contact with the Priest to arrange the baptism.
+Baptisms are not celebrated on Palm Sunday, Easter Sunday or if Christmas Day falls on a Sunday.
+If you do not live in Kilmacow Parish but wish to have your child baptised in Kilmacow, please get a letter of permission from your local Parish Priest to have the baptism in Kilmacow.
+A parent of the child to be baptised should make direct contact with the Parish Office to arrange the baptism.
 Each child is required to have two sponsors, at least one of whom must be Catholic and a witness to our faith.

 A baptismal candle is required for each child and should not have been used before.
 All symbols on the candle should be Christian.